SMTorg/smt/doc/_src_docs/applications/mfk.rst

      -  False
      -  [True, False]
      -  ['bool']
-     -  Turning this option to True, forces variance to zero at HF samples
+     -  If True, the variance at HF samples is forced to zero